BAM-PFA/pymm/readme.md

 A sample `ingestSip` command is:

-`python3 ingestSip.py -i /path/to/input/file/or/dir -u username -dcz`
+`python3 ingestSip.py -i /path/to/input/file/or/dir -u username -dcz -j /path/to/descriptive/metadata.json`

+* `-i` path to the object you want to ingest
+* `-u` set the user name; if you want to use the database reporting functions, this must be the same as the database account for a user with access to the `pymm` database
-`-d` declares that you want to report PREMIS events to the database `-c` declares that you want to concatenate access copies of input files into a single access file.
+* `-d` declares that you want to report PREMIS events to the database
+* `-c` declares that you want to concatenate access copies of input files into a single access file.
 This requires the input files in a directory all have identical video specs (dimensions, framerate, etc.).
-`-z` declares that you wish to delete original copies of your input (once they have been verified against the checksum manifest for the SIP that is created)
+* `-z` declares that you wish to delete original copies of your input (once they have been verified against the checksum manifest for the SIP that is created)
+* `-j` path to a JSON file that includes descriptive metadata for an asset; this is used in creating a PBCore XML representation of the asset and should follow a specific format (there's a sample `json` file inder the `bampfa_pbcore` directory in this repo)

 To use `ingestSip.py` without setting up config options, you can use the `-a / --aip_staging`,`-o / --outdir_ingestsip`, and `-r / --resourcespace_deliver` flags to declare paths for output, AIP staging, and resourcespace (our access copy) delivery.

-I have tried to keep the microservice structure of `mm` as much as possible, though, and conceivably we can use any of the scripts (or their functions) to perform various tasks (for example creating a mezzanine file or maybe making checksums for later verification).
+I have tried to keep the microservice structure of `mm` as much as possible.
+For the most part you can use any of the scripts (or their functions) to perform various tasks (for example creating a mezzanine file or maybe making checksums for later verification).

 ### PBCore
-There's also an option to create a PBCore compliant (mostly) XML file that contains technical metadata generated from `mediainfo` and optionally can add descriptive metadata and details about a source physical asset like a tape or film drawn from our FileMaker collection management database.
+IngestSip also generates a (mostly) PBCore compliant XML file along with each archival package.
+This file contains technical metadata generated from `mediainfo`, and optionally can add descriptive metadata and details about a source physical asset like a tape or film drawn from our FileMaker collection management database.
 The PBCore XML file can also hold work-level descriptive metadata that can be supplied by a user.

 Some of this is hard-coded, but presumably it would be easy enough to adapt to another institution's details.
 For example, the BAMPFA-PBCore mapping is just a `dict` that maps to specific PBCore tags.

 ### Some more details on flow
 * User gives the filepath of an input file or dir